 No Holds Barred Versus Sport BJJ

-As BJJ is taught as a sport at a lot of gyms, some students are looking to score points rather than the round-ending submission.
+When looking at whether BJJ works in a street fight, we have to look at what the art has been developed into and taught as.
+As BJJ is taught as a sport at a lot of gyms, some students are looking to score points rather than the round-ending submissions.
 In the real world, you want to nullify your opponent as quickly as can be and give them no chance to react.
 Point scoring mentality will work against you here – you need to be clever and work yourself to a dominant position and stop the fight as quickly as you can to limit the damage to yourself.

 Another issue you may find in BJJ is being restricted by grade.
 At a BJJ open mat once, I was told I wasn’t allowed to drill a calf slicer as I was a white belt with no stripes.
 At the time, I was a brown belt in Japanese Ju-Jitsu and in that martial art there is no such thing about grades not being “allowed” to do certain techniques.
 Imagine if you were in a street fight and you were in a prime position to execute a submission but it was above your grade.
 Would the instinct to “do as you’re told” kick in?
 Would you decide not to opt for the fight-ending submission that’s right in front of you?
 That’s the problem.
 It’s mentally conditioning someone to not seek out that technique and they may have a mental block when it comes to using it in a life or death situation, all because they’re not allowed to train it in class or they’re not allowed to execute it at competition at that level.
 I am not a fan of hierarchical technique for that reason.

 As Sport BJJ has rules, it is limiting itself and students as a self defence or combat martial art.
 In a street fight, there are no rules therefore you have to deal with the unexpected and the ‘forbidden’ or ‘illegal’ techniques that you’ve abstained from.

 Takedown, Not Pull Guard